-- A bus fare is £1.50 for one journey or two consecutive bus journeys within an hour with an Oyster/contactless card.
-(You can’t pay on a bus).
+- A bus fare is £1.75 for unlimited bus journeys within one hour if you use an Oyster/contactless card.
+(Cash is not accepted on London buses)

-If you don’t have an Oyster or a contactless card, a One Day Bus pass costs £5
+If you don’t have an Oyster or a contactless card, a paper One Day Bus pass costs £5.90.

-Best ticket or pass for 6 or 7 day visits
+Best transport ticket or pass for 6 or 7 day visits to London

-A 7 day weekly Travelcard is cheaper than 6 ‘daily caps’ on a Pay as you go Oyster/contactless card.
+A 7 day weekly Travelcard is cheaper than paying for 6 ‘daily caps’ with a Pay as you go Oyster/contactless card.